Key Metrics for eCommerce Performance Analysis

 • Customer Acquisition Cost (CAC)

-Advanced metrics support better planning.
-They help you connect actions to outcomes across ads, email, and support.
-With analytics software for ecommerce, you can track events, segment customers, and compare channels in one place.
-This also makes reporting easier for teams that rely on ecommerce analytics to set goals and measure progress.
+Advanced metrics aid better planning.
+They connect actions to outcomes across ads, email, and support.
+With analytics software for ecommerce, you can track events, segment customers, and compare channels.
+This also simplifies reporting for teams that rely on ecommerce analytics to set goals and measure progress.

 Conversion Rate

-Conversion rate shows the percentage of visitors who buy.
-A higher rate means your pages answer questions, build trust, and make it easy to check out.
+Conversion rate shows the percentage of visitors who make a purchase.
+A higher rate means your pages answer questions, build trust, and simplify checkout.

 To improve conversion rate, test one change at a time.
-Then compare results by device and traffic source.
-This simple habit strengthens your ecommerce data analytics and keeps your optimization work focused.
+Compare results by device and traffic source.
+This practice strengthens your ecommerce data analytics and keeps optimization focused.

 Ways to improve conversion rate